samuelroland/openDevApps/README.md

 1. Follow step 5 in the precedent procedure

 ## Develop
-If you want to develop to do changes:
+If you want to develop the extension:
 - `cd extension`
 - `npm install`
 - `npm run serve`
-- Follow procedure `Install temporarly unsigned .zip or .xpi` and select the file `extension/dist/manifest.json`.
+- Follow the procedure `Install temporarly unsigned .zip or .xpi` and select the file `extension/dist/manifest.json`.
+The `dist` folder contains the extension code transpiled by webpack.
 - Go to `about:debugging` and click `Inspect` for the extension.
 - Now you can start to develop in your IDE (`npm run serve` will build the code at each save) and to see changes just type F5 in the debugging tab.
 The extension will be reloaded.
 Look at [this article](https://extensionworkshop.com/documentation/develop/debugging/#debugging-popups).
 - When you want to build the extension, change `manifest.json` and `package.json` versions and follow the build process (`npm run build`).